keu/docs/software/image-architecture.md

  For more information on running a Python wheel installation of Astronomer Certified, read [Install on a Virtual Machine](single-node-install.md).

-## Environment Variables
+## Environment variables

 When an Airflow service is started, it checks a file for runtime environment variables.
 These are equivalent to values defined in Airflow's `airflow.cfg` file.

 If you run the Astronomer Certified Docker image without the Astronomer platform, environment variables are defined in your Dockerfile.
 They can be overwritten with a runtime command, such as `docker run`.

 If you're running the Astronomer Certified Docker image with the Astronomer platform, there are a few ways you can configure environment variables.
-For more information, read [Environment Variables](environment-variables.md).
+For more information, read [Environment variables](environment-variables.md).

 Astronomer Certified supports the same environment variables as Apache Airflow.
 For a list of all configurable environment variables, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).